carlos-reynosa/personal-website-styleguide/README.md

 #Github Pages Publishing

-##Publish Built Style Guide Site
+##Publish Style Guide

 The following command pushes the built style guide into the gh-pages branch where it is published:

 `git subtree push --prefix public origin gh-pages`

-The command must be run every time a new version is published.
+The command must be run every time a new version is built.